My Fair Lady (film): Later releases

 The film was re-released on January 21, 1971, at the Criterion and earned rentals of $2 million in the United States and Canada.
 Prior to the re-release, Warner Bros. claimed that the film had grossed over $100 million worldwide.
 Its gross in the United States and Canada after the re-release was an estimated $72 million.
 The rights to the film reverted to CBS from Warner Bros. after the re-release.

 The film was restored in 1994 for its 30th anniversary by James C. Katz and Robert A. Harris, who had restored Spartacus three years earlier, at a cost of $700,000.
 The restoration was commissioned and financed by CBS, to which the film rights reverted from Warner Bros. in 1971.
 It premiered at the Toronto International Film Festival on September 10, 1994.
 At the end of the gala premiere, Marni Nixon introduced a version of "Wouldn't It Be Loverly" sung by Hepburn, reconstructed from outtakes.
 The restoration was to be released by 20th Century Fox in five cities prior to a video/laserdisc release in October 1994.
 CBS later hired Harris to lend his expertise to a new 4K restoration of the film for a 2015 Blu-ray release, working from 8K scans of the original camera negative and other surviving 65 mm elements.

 In 2019, the film was given a limited theatrical re-release through Turner Classic Movies and Fathom Events on February 17 and 20 as part of TCM Big Screen Classics.
 In 2024, the film was given another limited theatrical re-release through Fathom Events on February 4 and 5 to celebrate its 60th anniversary.

 Home media

-A restored version of My Fair Lady was released on video and laserdisc by CBS/Fox Video for its 30th anniversary in October 1994.
+A restored version of My Fair Lady was released on VHS and LaserDisc by CBS/Fox Video for its 30th anniversary in October 1994.
+A THX certified VHS release premiered two years later on October 1, 1996.
 It was released in Ultra HD Blu-ray on May 25, 2021, by CBS's sister company and existing rights holder, Paramount Home Entertainment.
 In March 2021, Paramount Home Entertainment also released My Fair Lady on a ten film Blu-ray set.
 The set featured nine other Paramount-owned films which won Academy Award for Best Picture, including an additional three titles which were originally released by other studios (DreamWorks Pictures and Miramax, respectively).